sandracoder/TechTeam/README.md

-Our project aims to develop a Chrome extension that protects users from falling victim to fake websites offering fraudulent rewards or gifts.
-These websites, often spread via messaging apps like WhatsApp, Telegram, or social media platforms, lure users with false promises and can lead to data theft or scams.
+<h1>Our project aims to develop a Chrome extension that protects users from falling victim to fake websites offering fraudulent rewards or gifts.
+These websites, often spread via messaging apps like WhatsApp, Telegram, or social media platforms, lure users with false promises and can lead to data theft or scams.</h1>

 The extension will: